-The surprising thing about this museum is how well made are their hyper-realistic wax figures, which have been made in detail and are practically a copy of the celebrities they represent.
+The amazing thing about this museum is how well made are their hyper-realistic wax figures, which have been made in detail and are virtually a carbon copy of the celebrities they represent.
 Something that, unfortunately, cannot be said of other wax museums in the world.
 Unlike them, Madame Tussauds in London has deservedly earned its fame.

 In addition, Madame Tussauds is cool because you can pose with the celebrity figures exhibited at Madame Tussauds in the different sets and take home a hilarious photo album of your visit.

-And not only that, in the museum apart from wax figures of famous people, you can also enjoy several interactive experiences that will make your visit much more exciting.
+And not only that, in the museum apart from wax figures of famous people, you can also enjoy several interactive experiences that will make the visit much more exciting.

-If you want to take advantage of your combined ticket to the London Eye and Madame Tussauds Museum to visit on the same day, the fastest and most convenient way to get from one attraction to the other is to take the Jubilee line of the London Underground that connects Waterloo (the closest to the Ferris wheel) and Baker Street (the closest to the museum) stations.
+If you want to take advantage of your combined ticket to the London Eye and Madame Tussauds Museum to visit on the same day, the fastest and most convenient way to get from one attraction to the other is to take the Jubilee line of the London Underground which connects the stations of Waterloo (closest to the Ferris wheel) and Baker Street (closest to the museum).